cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 unless one of the following conditions are met:

-1. The client has proof that the signer's public key is honestly generated. {{GRSB19}} presents some (non-interactive) honest-verifier zero-knoweldge proofs of various statements about the public key.
+1. The client has proof that the signer's public key is honestly generated. {{GRSB19}} presents some (non-interactive) honest-verifier zero-knowledge proofs of various statements about the public key.
 2. The client input message has high entropy.